nicklotz/helmconcepts/public/lab-02-custom-helm-chart.md

 EOF
 ```

-9. Log into Docker Hub.
+8. Authenticate to Docker Hub.
 Enter your Docker username and access token when prompted.

 ```
 docker login